Anastasia-Romanov/lacan-user-guide/nitrotype.md

 ## register

-- input: why require user to type n.verify when you can provide instructions now
+- Input: Why require the user to type `n.verify` when you can provide instructions here.

 ## stats